Messi leads Argentina in semi-final against Colombia

 With two assists and one goal, Lionel Messi helped Argentina’s national football team reach the semi-finals of the Copa América.
 The Argentines beat Ecuador 3-0.
 This is not a duel with his good friend Luis Suárez.
 The next opponent is Colombia, who beat Uruguay on penalties.

-Messi has yet to make the Copa America on his record.
+Messi does not yet have the Copa America on his record.
 He lost three times to Argentina in the final: in Venezuela 2007, Chile in 2015 and the United States in 2016.

 Argentina will face Colombia in Brasilia on Tuesday for a place in the final.
 In the Brazilian capital, the match between the Colombians and Uruguay ended in a 0-0.
-Colombia were the best on penalties, 4-2.
+On penalties, Colombia were the best with 4-2.

 Brazil and Peru will face off in the other semi-final.